 We’ve decided to take Anna Newell Jones’ Debt Free Life Pledge and making our financial goals a reality, with some personal modifications of course.

 How I’ll Attack My Debt.
 While Anna Newell Jones (and many other financial gurus) recommend paying off high interest debt first, I prefer the Dave Ramsey Debt Snowball method of paying the lowest balance first and then the highest balance.
 My interest rates are about the same on my three credit cards, but only one of the balances is high.
-After I pay off the two smaller balances I will add what I had been paying those two creditors to what I have been paying the third creditor, creating a snowball affect that pays off that bigger balance faster.
+After I pay off the two smaller balances I will add what I had been paying those two creditors to what I have been paying the third creditor, creating a snowball effect that pays off that bigger balance faster.

 - Doctor’s co-pays